MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/About.md

 Describes a language command you can use to traverse all the items in a collection of items.

 ### [about_Format.ps1xml](about_Format.ps1xml.md)
 The `Format.ps1xml` files in PowerShell define the default display of objects in the PowerShell console.
-You can create your own `Format.ps1xml` files to change the display of objects or to define default displays for new object types that you create in PowerShell.

 ### [about_Function_Provider](about_Function_Provider.md)
 Describes the features of the Function provider.